samdelaney42/Stat_Arb_with_K_Means/README.md

 - implement stop loss function at spread z-score = 3 sigma
   - could pair this with re performing ADF to check if basic hypothesis has been nullified

+- Take profit function at mean reversion to 0? depends on risk apetite.